A fifteen-year-old cheerleader is murdered in a desolate cemetery.

 According to Special Agent Costas, the sock that was found matched the one that remained on Jessica’s foot:

 Sheriffs in Madison County turned their attention to Jessica’s boyfriend, but Shawn Thompson wasn’t in Columbus.
 He had left for Florida with some friends.
 According to Sheriff Stephen Saltsman, Shawn and his friends were eventually returned to Ohio:

 DNA evidence from the semen sample did not match Shawn or the others.
 The group was cleared of any wrongdoing.
 But for investigators, an entire week had been lost.
 The trail of the actual killer or killers had grown cold.
 Still Jessica’s death never stopped haunting her mother:

-Seventeen years to the day that Jessica Keen was murdered, authorities match DNA from her case to a convicted felon name Marvin Lee Smith, Jr. He is currently in custody in Ohio, awaiting trial.
+Seventeen years to the day that Jessica Keen was murdered, authorities match DNA from her case to a convicted felon name Marvin Lee Smith, Jr. He was sentenced to 30 years in prison.